Why Cavapoos Need Regular Grooming

 - Tangles around the ears and neck

-- Mats under the collar, in the armp and the legs
+- Mats under the collar, in the armpits and the legs

 - Dirt and debris getting trapped close to the skin